ArchitRastogi20/FDS_Pokemon_Battles_prediction/README.md

 4. **Technical Skill** - Use appropriate tools
 5. **Systematic Approach** - Follow best practices

-The gap between CV (0.897) and Test (0.832) is reasonable and suggests good generalization with room for improvement through:
+The gap between CV (0.846) and Test (0.78) is reasonable and suggests good generalization with room for improvement through:
 - Additional feature engineering
 - Ensemble diversification
 - Neural network architectures for sequences
 - More training data (if available)

-**Congratulations on achieving 0.832 AUC!** This is a strong result that demonstrates solid ML fundamentals and effective feature engineering.
+**Congratulations on achieving 0.78 AUC!** This is a solid result that demonstrates strong ML fundamentals and effective feature engineering.

 ---